Are your teeth too small? Discover more about microdontia

 Impress aligners offer a discreet treatment for patients with microdontia.
 Our clear aligners are customised and can correct the position of the teeth.
 This is especially important to ensure an even distribution when chewing and to improve the overall dental aesthetic.
 Impress treatments are suitable for both teenagers and adults, and can be adapted to the needs of patients with small teeth to achieve functional results as well as the desired aesthetic.

 If you are interested in our removable aligner treatments, come to your nearest Impress clinic and meet the team of professionals who will oversee your treatment.
-You can also make an appointment online, by phone on +44 20 3808 1072, WhatsApp or by writing to london@smile2impress.com.
+You can also make an appointment online, by phone at +44 20 3808 1072, or by writing to us on WhatsApp.

 Share Article